anovos/anovos-docs/docs/api/feature_recommender/feature_exploration.md

 def list_feature_by_industry(industry, num_of_feat=100, semantic=True):
     """
+    Lists down all the Features that are available in Feature Recommender Package based on the Input Industry.

     Parameters
     ----------
-    industry
+    industry : str
-        Input industry (string)
+        Input industry
-    num_of_feat
+    num_of_feat : int
         Number of features to be displayed in the output.
         Value can be either integer, or 'all' - display all features matched with the input.
-Default is 100. semantic
+Default is 100. semantic : bool
-        Input semantic (boolean) - Whether the input needs to go through semantic similarity or not.
+        Input semantic - Whether the input needs to go through semantic similarity or not.
 Default is True.

     Returns
     -------
+    DataFrame
+        Columns are:
+        - Feature Name: Name of the suggested Feature
+        - Feature Description: Description of the suggested Feature
+        - Industry: Industry name of the suggested Feature
+        - Usecase: Usecase name of the suggested Feature
+        - Source: Source of the suggested Feature

+        The list of features is sorted by the Usecases' Feature Popularity to the Input Industry.

     """
     if type(num_of_feat) != int or num_of_feat < 0: